Orders Resume on Monday

 "Okay.
 That's boring, but fine."

-"And put me high on her chest," she said, "with thick rubber and straps so I don't come down in the water."
+"And put me high on her chest," she said, "with thick rubber and straps so I don't come down when I'm dived in."

 "The best available rubber and fabric.
 I would like the chance to grow old!"